 Low-Carb Double Mushroom Soup (Inspired by Anthony Bourdain’s Mushroom Soup)

-This Low-Carb Double Mushroom Soup is not only the best-tasting dish I’ve ever made out of old mushrooms in the fridge that were close to past-their-prime status, but it’s also the best mushroom soup I’ve ever made, and it’s low-carb gluten-free, and a phase one soup for the South Beach Diet!
+This Low-Carb Double Mushroom Soup is not only the best-tasting dish I’ve ever made out of old mushrooms in the fridge that were close to past-their-prime status, but it’s also the best mushroom soup I’ve ever made, and it’s low-carb and gluten-free!

-This is also the soup that will make you remember how much you love your immersion blender, if you have one.
+This is also the soup that will make you remember how much you love your Immersion Blender (affiliate link), if you have one.
 If not, you can puree the soup in a food processor or regular blender; it’s just a bit easier with the immersion blender.

 My soup was inspired by Anthony Bourdain’s Mushroom Soup recipe on Serious Eats.
-If you don’t know about Anthony Bourdain, he’s a charming food personality who goes around the world trying foods from different places and reporting about them on TV and in books!
+If you don’t know about Anthony Bourdain, he was a charming food personality who went around the world trying foods from different places and reporting about them on TV and in books!
 I did add my own touches, using some dried mushrooms along with the fresh ones for even more flavor, skipping the sherry, and adding a drizzle of balsamic vinegar on top.
 I think this will become my new go-to soup for a first course for dinner parties, it’s that good.